 She has worked in the field of Eating Disorders, since 2006.
 She has worked with both youths and adults, in the Vancouver Coastal Health Eating Disorders Program for 9 years, the Fraser Health Eating Disorders Program for 2 years and the internationally renowned Community Outreach Partnership Program for Vancouver’s St. Paul’s Hospital Eating Disorders Program for 4 years and private practice throughout this time.

-Jessica has training in cognitive behaviour therapy, dialectical behaviour therapy and family-based therapy or the Maudsley Model for the treatment of eating disorders.
-Her work with those that struggle with anorexia, bulimia and binge-eating has been helpful in developing unique strategies to make changes in eating as comfortable as possible for all of her clients.
+Jessica has a Specialist Certification of Obesity Professional Education from the Canadian Obesity Network.
+She also has training in cognitive behaviour therapy, dialectical behaviour therapy and family-based therapy for the treatment of eating disorders.
+Her work with those that struggle with anorexia, bulimia and binge-eating disorder has been helpful in developing unique strategies to make changes in eating as comfortable as possible for all of her clients.

 Using similar principles for change, she has also helped individuals and entire workplaces, through workplace wellness programming, to optimize general health.
 She has helped her clients manage weight, chronic diseases such as diabetes and heart disease, prepare others for pregnancy, get on the cutting edge on their athletic performance, or discover ways to cope with IBS.